Consumers may not realize but there are potential dangers in your home. The common toxins we hear about are mold, radon and asbestos.

 "Radon testing can cost anywhere from 20-25 dollars and that includes everything and also we will give you some information about what your results mean," says laboratory manager Betsie Trammell.

-Asbestos is a harmful toxin and it was most often used in insulation and construction materials prior to the 1980's.
-So if your house is built before 1980 your home might be at risk and the only way to discover whether your home has asbestos is to have
+is a harmful toxin and it was most often used in insulation and construction materials prior to the 1980's.
+So if your house is built before 1980 your home might be at risk and the only way to discover whether your home has asbestos is to have your home tested.

 As a homeowner, you have the opportunity to have your home inspected for asbestos.
 It is recommended that you utilize a local consultant, home inspector that can actual take samples of suspect materials.
 You are not able to look at materials and understand if it contains asbestos or not.